abraunegg/onedrive/docs/application-config-options.md

 _**Config Example:**_ `sync_dir_permissions = "700"`

+> [!IMPORTANT]
-_**Additional Usage Notes:**_ Use the [Unix Permissions Calculator](https://chmod-calculator.com/) to help you determine the necessary new permissions.
+> Use the [Unix Permissions Calculator](https://chmod-calculator.com/) to help you determine the necessary new permissions.
 You will need to manually update all existing directory permissions if you modify this value.

 ### sync_file_permissions
 _**Description:**_ This configuration option defines the file permissions applied when a new file is created locally during the process of syncing your data from Microsoft OneDrive.